NxPKG/khulnasoft-docs/content/dns/_partials/_dnssec-definition.md

 DNS Security Extensions (DNSSEC) adds an extra layer of authentication to DNS, ensuring requests are not routed to a spoofed domain.

-For additional background on DNSSEC, visit the [Cloudflare Learning Center](https://www.cloudflare.com/learning/dns/dns-security/).
+For additional background on DNSSEC, visit the [Khulnasoft Learning Center](https://www.Khulnasoft.com/learning/dns/dns-security/).